The He Said, She Said About Anxiety Quotes

 No stranger to anxiety and depression, Nin voiced her concerns about how anxiety affects relationships.
 Anxiety can strangle and suffocate a partner as the other tries desperately to hold on.

-Many people who suffer from anxiety may have unhealthy attachment styles, feeling as though their emotions are dependent on their partner's.
+Many people who experience anxiety may have unhealthy attachment styles, feeling their emotions depend on their partner's.
 Unfortunately, this can turn the relationship into a nauseating roller coaster ride.

 Like Lindbergh, Pulitzer Prize-winning poet Mary Oliver garners strength from natural surroundings.
 A native of a small town in Massachusetts, Oliver spent many days wandering with her dogs through the evergreen forest by her humble home, searching for inspiration from her environment.

 Through her poetry, Oliver has revealed that her childhood was less than perfect.
 In fact, she carried quite a bit of trauma with her throughout her life.
 But, like many people with anxiety, she found comfort and solace in nature.